So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 Let's look at the ins and outs of the three types of RV parking you can do in Quartzsite.

 Parking At The La Posa LTVA (Long Term Visitor Area)

 What Is An LTVA?

-There are 7 LTVA areas located in Arizona and Southern California.
+There are 7 LTVA (Long Term Visitor Area) locations in Arizona and Southern California.
 The one in Quartzsite is called La Posa.

 The benefit of an LTVA is that you don't have to move on after the typical time limit most public land has which is about two weeks.

 La Posa is located just south of Quartzsite off of Hwy 95.
 To find it, simply enter in Google maps "La Posa Quartzsite".

 - North and West La Posa (entrances across the highway from each other)

 - South La Posa and Tyson Wash (entrances across the highway from each other)

 Only La Posa South area has a dump station and dumpsters.
 (And one dump station strictly for Blue Boys)